b3-fun/unity-sdk/README.md

 ```
 Of course the recommended approach is the messaging API (first example), while the second is more optimized for future usecases where there might be needed a more advanced UX.

+## Using B3 Ecosystem Wallet
+- To use the B3 ecosystem wallet, you must first obtain your partner ID, and enter it on the B3 Config.
+- You can then call ``B3EcosystemWallet.Instance.LoginViaMethod()``, with a provided authProvider, which will begin the necessary flow to log in your user with ThirdWeb.
+- You can access the signed in ecosystem wallet via ``B3EcosystemWallet.Instance.EcosystemWallet``, which can be used with thirdweb APIs